All the info on the UCI World Cup in Fort William

 What's the track like?

-Fort William's 2.8km track is a flat-out adrenaline ride that never fails to disappoint.
-The terrain on the upper part of the course is dominated by loose rock, big stone slabs and rock gardens.
+Fort William's 2.8km track is a lengthy adrenaline ride that never fails to disappoint.
+The terrain on the upper part of the course is dominated by loose rock, big stone slabs, and rock gardens.
 The tight forest zone in the middle of the course introduces roots into the mix and the extremely tough Liberty Boneyard rock section that was introduced in 2018.
-Riders emerge out of the forest onto the long motorway section with its series of jumps.
+Riders emerge out of the forest onto the long motorway section that includes a series of jumps.
 This bottom section is all about laying off the brakes as the athletes look to build speed to the finish line.

+"What I ride in at home in Squamish is long, and the Fort Williams track length is also longer than usual, so I think that will play to my advantage," explained Jackson Goldstone, the current leader in the Junior division.
+"One thing I’m not used to are the rocky tracks so I’ll have to adapt."

 3 min